The New Adventures of Gilligan: Production

-The series was produced by Filmation Associates, who first approached Sherwood Schwartz to license the show back in 1971 and then they tried again in 1972 and 1973.
+The series was produced by Filmation Associates, who first approached Sherwood Schwartz to license the show in 1971, and again in 1972 and 1973.
 According to Filmation co-founder Lou Scheimer, Schwartz was in the middle of trying to revive the live-action series and declined to have the show adapted into a cartoon.
 By 1974, after failing to sell a Gilligan's Island revival to any of the networks, Schwartz agreed to license the show, on condition that he was allowed to have great creative input, including hands-on supervision of not only the scripts, but the storyboards as well.

 Like the original series, The New Adventures of Gilligan contained an adult laugh track, which was common practice with most Saturday-morning cartoons of the era.
 One unique feature of Gilligan was the fact that it was produced and animated in the United States, where most shows at that time were animated overseas in order to cut production costs.
 However, Filmation's dedication to having its shows produced locally did not help the production values, as many felt the animation of Gilligan was of poor quality.
 As the series did not secure the rights to "The Ballad of Gilligan's Isle", a spoken-word poem with lyrics and backing music vaguely reminiscent of the theme (but distinct enough to avoid copyright issues) was substituted as the opening introduction.
 All of the voice actors except for Bob Denver read portions of the poem.

 The show debuted on ABC Saturday morning on September 7, 1974.
 After 24 episodes over two seasons, ABC relegated the show to Sunday mornings for a third and final season of repeats in 1976–77.
 The network, still reeling from the ratings disaster in 1975–76 connected with Uncle Croc's Block, was reluctant to order another season of animated Gilligan installments or anything new from Filmation Associates.

 In 1982, another Gilligan's Island-based animated series was created, this time entitled Gilligan's Planet.
 The premise for that series centered around the castaways creating a spaceship and winding up on a deserted planet.

-The series is owned by Turner Entertainment Co. (under Warner Bros.
-Television), rather than Filmation successor Universal Television, due to the show being a part of the pre-1986 Metro-Goldwyn-Mayer library.
+The series is owned by Warner Bros.
+Television Studios through Turner Entertainment Co., rather than Filmation's successor Universal Television, due to the show being a part of the pre-May 1986 Metro-Goldwyn-Mayer library.